Last Updated on June 3, 2021 by Maggie Sutton

 Ease Off the TV, Streaming and Video Games

 Some kids literally go through withdrawal their first day back to school when they do not have access to their phone, laptop, TV or video games.
-Summertime is when kids typically spend a lot of time using their devices as they finally have a lot of time to do all the digital activities they couldn’t in school, whether that is playing a sonic 3 and knuckles rom or creating a massive Minecraft castle.
+Summertime is when kids typically spend a lot of time using their devices as they finally have a lot of time to do all the digital activities they couldn’t in school.
 Therefore kids can be in shock when they return to spending the day learning and not playing.
 The best way to prevent withdrawal without spoiling the fun is to begin the process of turning off the electronics a little earlier than usual and then easing them back into a working routine.
 Why not dedicate daily time to reading, creating something, or playing a board game?